 The False Doctrine of Eternal Security

-Join us as we discuss the false doctrine of eternal security, its affects on those who believe it, and the Jehovah's Witnesses' teaching that Jesus is not God.
+Join us as we discuss the false doctrine of "eternal security" and the effect it has on those who believe in it.

 Good evening and welcome to the Manassas Church of God Bible study.
 We welcome you all.
 Tonight Bob Hill’s going to be giving us our lesson on The Fall and Redemption plan of man.
 We thank you all for tuning in and we hope that you’ll get edified by the lesson Bro.
 Bob is bringing.